IOTechSystems/xrt-examples/AzureSphere/README.md

 To setup Azure Digital Twins refer to the XRT for [Azure Sphere Guide](https://docs.iotechsys.com/edge-xrt11/index.html).

-As decsribed in the guide complete the following steps:
+As described in the guide complete the following steps:

 * Setup Azure Cloud for Digital Twins – Create a Function App
 * Setup Azure Cloud for Digital Twins – Create an Event Grid